illiyaz/Verireceipt/README.md

 - In the future, these rules can be moved to a config file (YAML/JSON) to make the engine data-driven.
 - Document profile detection uses keyword-based heuristics in `app/pipelines/features.py`.
 - Ensemble reconciliation events are generated in `app/pipelines/ensemble.py`.
+- Audit events are created in `app/schemas/receipt.py` and populated in `app/api/main.py`.
+- Learned rule events are emitted in `app/pipelines/rules.py` with `LR_LEARNED_PATTERN` rule_id.

 ---